ayaka14732/awesome-rime/README.md

 The Risi infrastructure consists of 3 parts:

-1. a manually maintained schema list in JSON format
+1. a manually maintained schema list in YAML format
-1. a script that adding necessary attributes to each schema record in the JSON file
+1. a script that converts the YAML file to JSON format, while adding necessary attributes to each schema record
 1. the resulting schema list in JSON format
 1. A web interface that displays the JSON file